DorielRivalet/MHFZ_Overlay/docs/README.md

 - [Classes](./classes.md): displays the class structure of the software.
 - [Libraries](./libraries.md): lists the libraries used in this project.
 - [Palette](./palette.md): gives a list of RGB and hexadecimal color values with their corresponding labels that were used in the source code.
+- [Logging](./logging.md): describes our structured logging implementation and goals.
+- [Testing](./testing.md): explains our unit testing implementation and objectives.

 ## Type Hierarchy